slowli/SVGTree/README.md

     Determines how a user can interact with the tree.
 An array of zero or more strings:

-      o `'collapse'` - user can collapse and expand nodes o `'rearrange'` - user can rearrange siblings o `'edit'` - user can edit node labels o `'add'` - user can add new nodes into the tree by pressing insert key o `'remove'` - user can remove nodes from the tree by pressing delete key o `'drag'` - user can use drag'n'drop to move or copy portions of the tree (note that the nodes can be dragged between two trees on the same HTML page)
+      - `'collapse'` - user can collapse and expand nodes
+      - `'rearrange'` - user can rearrange siblings
+      - `'edit'` - user can edit node labels
+      - `'add'` - user can add new nodes into the tree by pressing insert key
+      - `'remove'` - user can remove nodes from the tree by pressing delete key
+      - `'drag'` - user can use drag'n'drop to move or copy portions of the tree (note that the nodes can be dragged between two trees on the same HTML page)

     A special value `false` is equivalent to an empty array (no interactions allowed).